 This course will build upon the knowledge and skills acquired in CJS 204: Criminal Law.
 Students will explore criminal pre-trial, trial, and post-trial procedures, as well as examine the U.S. Constitution and leading case law that impacts the rights of the accused.

 Victims and Victimization

-Prerequisites: All CJS 100-level courses This course examines the causes of victimization and looks at theories associated with violent victimization.
+This course examines the causes of victimization and looks at theories associated with violent victimization.
 It analyzes the offender-victim relationship and presents ideas on preventing violence and responding to victimization.

 Criminal Investigation